-Ralph Bunche 1904 - 1971 The son of a barber and grandson of a slave, Ralph Bunche was a prizewinning scholar and varsity athlete who earned a Ph.D. at Harvard and participated in the development of the United Nations as a State Department official and advisor before his long career working with the international body.
+The son of a barber and grandson of a slave, Ralph Bunche was a prizewinning scholar and varsity athlete who earned a Ph.D. at Harvard and participated in the development of the United Nations as a State Department official and advisor before his long career working with the international body.
 He served the State Department as associate chief of the Division of Dependent Area Affairs (1943) and as adviser to the U.S. Delegation for the "Charter Conference" of the UN (1945), but he declined President Truman's offer of the position of assistant secretary because of his opposition to segregation in Washington, D.C.
-Bunche served the UN or Tusteeship, principal secretary to the UN Special Committee on Palestine, undersecretary for Special Political Affairs, and undersecretary-general.
+Bunche served the UN in a number of posts, including head of the Department of Trusteeship, principal secretary to the UN Special Committee on Palestine, undersecretary for Special Political Affairs, and undersecretary-general.
 He was awarded the 1950 Nobel Peace Prize for mediating armistice agreements between Israel and its Arab neighbors.
 Bunche remained active in the civil rights movement throughout his lifetime.